 Weird museums are my thing, so when we were planning our trip to Portland, Oregon and I learned they had a vacuum cleaner museum, I was all in.
 “Keep Portland Weird” had the opportunity to earn its stripes.

 This post contains affiliate links and sponsored travel.
 To learn more, read our DISCLAIMER here.

 Exploring Portland’s Central Eastside Neighborhood

 Because of Portland’s Vacuum Cleaner Museum, we based ourselves in the up and coming Central Eastside neighborhood.
-We stayed at the wonderful Grand Stark Hotel (more about that later) and enjoyed the colorful shops and restaurants in the area.
+We stayed at the wonderful Grand Stark Hotel and enjoyed the colorful shops and restaurants in the area.

 But the Vacuum Cleaner Museum was our first stop.

 As we walked the few blocks along Grand Avenue toward the Vacuum Cleaner Museum, we passed some cool shops – one called “Rains” that features nothing but rainwear, including umbrellas, cool hats, galoshes, coats and bags.
 I was never so excited about a rainy day.
 We spent some serious time in a store called “What’s New.”
 It’s a furniture/home accessory store that features the work of regional crafts people.
 That’s the kind of stuff you’ll find in the Central Eastside.

 The Vacuum Cleaner Museum is actually inside a store that sells, you guessed it, vacuum cleaners.
 Stark’s Vacuums is a family-owned business that has helped keep Portland clean since 1932.
 There are now ten Stark’s in Portland and around Oregon.

 The History of Vacuum Cleaners